OpenTree-Education/rhizone-lms/README.md

 This monorepo contains the applications and services that constitute the Rhizone Learning Management System.

-## `/webapp`

-The `/webapp` folder contains a React app that enables user functionality and communicates with the api.

 ## `/api`

 The `/api` folder contains an [Express.js](https://expressjs.com/) server that